smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

     d02b5179990c   mysql:8.0    "docker-entrypoint.s…"   13 days ago Up 9 days   33060/tcp, 0.0.0.0:8083->3306/tcp
 ```

-- OAMAgent(EPC-OAM as called) and EPC Control plane installation, configuration and run as `root`.
+- OAMAgent(called EPC-OAM) and EPC Control plane installation, configuration and run as `root`.
-  - OAMAgent plays as epc agent between OpenNESS controller and EPC.
-It will process CUPS API message (HTTP based) from controller, parse JSON payload in the HTTP request, and then convert it to message format that can be used by EPC.
-The reverse as similar.
-The architecture and more details can refer to README in epc-oam repo.
+  - OAMAgent acts as epc agent between the OpenNESS controller and EPC.
+It will process CUPS API messages (HTTP based) from the controller, parse JSON payload in the HTTP request, and then convert it to message format that can be used by EPC.
+And the same in reverse.
+Refer to the architecture specification and to README in epc-oam repo for further details.
-  - OAMAgent Installation and configuration can refer to README in epc-oam repo.
+  - For OAMAgent Installation and configuration details, refer to README in epc-oam repo.
   - EPC installation and configuration.

 ### First time access to CUPS UI